Palliative Care

 LifeTouch Health palliative care helps patients with a serious or chronic illness – and their families – navigate care, manage symptoms and enjoy life.
 As a nonprofit, community-based health care service, maximizing quality of life is our highest goal.

-Like many types of medical care, LifeTouch Health palliative care is provided by a team of doctors, nurses and other health care specialists.
+Like many types of medical care, LifeTouch Health palliative care is provided by a team of doctors, nurse practitioners and other health care specialists.
 While curative care, hospice and palliative care serve different purposes, they share many similarities, including:

 • Helping patients manage symptoms